grafana/agent/docs/developer/release/prerequisites.md

 ## Steps

+1. Install [helm-docs](https://github.com/norwoodj/helm-docs) on mac/linux.

+    This will be used when updating helm charts.

-1. Follow the GitHub [instructions](https://docs.github.com/en/authentication/managing-commit-signature-verification) to set up GPG for signature verification.
+2. Follow the GitHub [instructions](https://docs.github.com/en/authentication/managing-commit-signature-verification) to set up GPG for signature verification.

 *NOTE: This is required for creating tags on the release branch.*

-2. (Optional) Configure git to always sign on commit or tag.
+3. (Optional) Configure git to always sign on commit or tag.

 ```bash
 git config --global commit.gpgSign true